-7.03.8 Single Color Trace
+7.03.10 Single Color Trace

-- With the Single Color option, each desired color is selected and imported individually.
+- With the Single Color option, each desired color is selected and traced individually.
 The advantage is that only the visible part of each color is traced.
-The disadvantage is that you must reload the image for each color desired. - Again, the same flower image that as used in the prior section will be opened into the Trace window.
+The disadvantage is that it takes a bit more effort. - Again, the same flower image that was used in the prior section will be opened into the Trace Image window.
 When Single Color is selected from the drop-down menu, the window will update to show new settings: